-This Pillar III report has been drafted by the Chief Risk Officer, approved by the Authorised Management and the Specialised Risk Committee, and ultimately approved by the Board of Directors on 9th September 2021.
+This Pillar III report has been drafted by the Chief Risk Officer, approved by the Authorised Management and the Joint Specialised Committee, and ultimately approved by the Board of Directors on XX MM 2022.
 These approvals are a declaration on the adequacy of the risk management arrangements of the institution providing assurance that the risk management systems in place are adequate for the Bank's profile and strategy.
 The Bank's overall risk profile as presented in the document is considered to be moderate to low and in line with its risk tolerance and business model.
-Indeed, the Bank is very well capitalized with a Capital ratio at 50.71 % and shows a strong liquidity profile with a Liquidity Coverage ratio at 175.40%.
+Indeed, the Bank is very well capitalized with a Capital ratio at 53.37% and shows a strong liquidity profile with a Liquidity Coverage Ratio ("LCR") at 183%.